 Inventory Management and Demand Planning: Client Benefits

-The business needs to identify the departments that are responsible for deciding or monitoring these specific drivers.
-Bisham will ensure regular updating of individual roles and responsibilities also need to be updated to reflect driver-related objectives.
-We also consider compensation and incentives programs where they need to be aligned across the company.
-As a starting point, the top drivers in each area should be identified.
+The business needs to identify the departments responsible for deciding or monitoring these specific drivers.
+Bisham will ensure regular updating of individual roles and responsibilities.
+We also look at compensation and incentives programs where they need to be aligned across the company.
+In addition, the top drivers in each area will be identified.
 This allows the business to concentrate on the most important focus areas immediately.
 We always do this to ensure immediate improvements in profitability.